GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/technical/backend/ADRs/stree_dace-version.md

-# Schedule tree - first version
+# Schedule tree - DaCe version

 In the context of [schedule trees](./stree.md), facing time pressure and spill-over from Milestone 1, we decided to write the back transformation from schedule trees to SDFGs against the `v1/maintenance` branch of DaCe to minify up-front cost and deliver CPU performance as part of Milestone 2.
 We considered updating to the mainline version of DaCe and accept follow-up cost to rewrite part of the transformation once DaCe v2 releases.